 Market activity: 1998-D Dime

-The San Francisco Mint produced 878,792 silver proof dimes exclusively for collectors in 1998.
-These coins contain 90% silver and weigh 2.50 grams, exceeding circulation strikes.
+The San Francisco Mint produced 878,792 silver proof dimes exclusively for collectors in 1998, as part of the annual Silver Proof Set program that has run continuously since 1992.
+These coins contain 90% silver, weigh 2.50 grams, and are struck multiple times with specially prepared, polished dies to achieve the proof finish.

 1998-S Silver DCAM Dime Price/Grade Chart